Underbite / Overbite

 What is bite correction surgery (dentofacial osteotomy)?

-Corrective jaw surgery (dentofacial osteotomy) is oral surgery that involves the cutting, moving, modifying and realignment to correct common dentofacial deformities such as:
+Corrective jaw surgery (dentofacial osteotomy) is commonly performed in young adults in whom orthodontics cannot completely correct a poor “bite” (malocclusion), or those whose facial proportions are not ideal.
+It is classified as oral surgery that involves the cutting, moving, modifying and realignment to correct common dentofacial deformities such as:

 - Underbite: the lower jaw protrudes out significantly causing the lower teeth to overlap the upper teeth, causing what appears to be a large chin.

-- Overbite: the upper teeth overlap the lower teeth forcing the lower jaw backwards towards the ears causing small or invisible chin.
+- Overbite: the upper teeth overlap the lower teeth forcing the lower jaw backward towards the ears causing small or “invisible” chin.

 - Crossbite: mis-matched jaw sizes or crooked jaw and teeth alignment